How Much Are SSDI Benefits in 2026? Social Security Disability Calculator

 Can Other Income Reduce Your SSDI Payment?

-Here's how that works: If the amount in SSDI plus the amount from government-regulated disability benefits is more than 80% of the amount you earned before you became disabled, the SSDI or other benefits will be reduced.
+Here's how that works: If the amount you receive in SSDI plus the amount from government-regulated disability benefits is more than 80% of the amount you earned before you became disabled, the SSDI or other benefits will be reduced.

 The following types of government benefits could also lower your SSDI payment: